 Housing not only provides physical shelter but also has significant impact on the lives of the dwellers in terms of skills enhancement, income generation, increased security, health, self- confidence and human dignity.
 Housing finance development, therefore, plays a role in boosting equitable economic growth and reducing poverty through helping households build assets, improving living conditions, empowering the middle- and lower-income population, and strengthening communities.
 The House Building Finance Corporation (HBFC), which has traditionally dominated the housing finance sector, is now ...

-Indian Journal of Economics and Development
+Journal of Medical Economics

-Asian Journal of Development Matters
+Indian Journal of Human Development

 Abhishek Saini